Clay County Courthouse (Alabama)

-The Clay County Courthouse is a historic courthouse building in Ashland, Alabama.
+The Clay County Courthouse is a historic courthouse building in Ashland, Alabama, United States.
 The Classical Revival-style building has served as the county courthouse since its completion in 1906.
 Notable characteristics include its large dome, with clocks inset on four sides, and cupola surmounted by a statuary representing justice.
 It was added to the National Register of Historic Places on November 21, 1976.